 - Competition Categories-The subject areas/ we will be studying and competing in will be: mathematics, science social studies, humanities and fine arts, current events and language arts.
 While students will be allowed to choose and focus on their individual strengths, all team members will study all areas during practice and at home to insure familiarity with the questions they may be asked across all subject matter.

-- Online Tournaments- As our program expands, we will compete in online academic competitions which will be held at our home school site.
+- Online Tournaments- We will compete in online academic competitions which will be held at our home school site.
 Students will compete in teams against other schools throughout the state in multiple subject areas.
 7th & 8th grade students are included in the mid-level division for Online Tournaments.
 An Online Tournament is a team event.
 There is no limit to the size of the team.
 Team membership may change from one subject area to the next.
 Registration for online tournaments are due by 1 November, we will determine if we are going to participate in these based upon student response.

 If you are interested in being part of the Southridge Academic Team, or as a parent, would like to volunteer to assist with practice or Team Events, please attend the Academic team meeting on Wednesday, September 4th.
 The meeting will be in room 406, and extend after school until 4:00 pm to accommodate testing and discussion of Academic team expectations.
 Please sign and return the form below to Ms. Stevens by September 4th.
 If you have questions contact Ms. Stevens @ firstname.lastname@example.org

 The Academic Team Remind Account is: in the to block: 81010, message content: @srjhat

 Student name (Please Print) Parent Name (Please Print)